jsampe/drupal7/README.md

 # Final note.

-About other branches that there might be,
+About other branches that there might be.

 It can happen, although it is not usual, because my Drupal 7 sites have been finished for years.
 That I need to try a new module.
 In that case, they will always be in a branch one level below DEVELOPMENT with its corresponding database.